 Why is it Called the ‘District of Columbia’ and Not Washington, TC?

-So back to the naming of the City of Washington and the Territory of Columbia.
-The first was obviously to honor the great man that was our first president.
-The latter, you may not know, is for Christopher Columbus, the man who “discovered” the New World.
-“Columbia” is the feminine form of Columbus and “Territory” was dropped in favor of “District” when the District of Columbia was incorporated as one entity in 1871 with the Organic Act.
-So that’s why we’re DC, not Washington, TC.
-That’d be weird.
+Back to the naming of the City of Washington and the Territory of Columbia.
+The city was named to honor our first president, George Washington.
+The latter, you may not know, is for Christopher Columbus, who “discovered” the New World.
+“Columbia” is the feminine form of Columbus.
+“Territory” was dropped in favor of “District” when the District of Columbia was incorporated as one entity in 1871 with the Organic Act.
+That’s why we’re DC, not Washington, TC.
+That would be weird.